n1tsu/generic-onvif-server/README.md

 * `gst-plugins-good`
 * `gst-vaapi`

 Depending on the encoder you want to use, you might need to add other gst packages.
+You can activate GStreamer debug output setting GST_DEBUG variable to wanted log level.

 ## Usage